-ETSI MEC (Multi-access Edge Computing) framework provides an architecture reference to create a standardized, open environment which allows the efficient and seamless integration of applications from vendors, service providers, and third-parties across multi-vendor MEC platforms.
+ETSI MEC (Multi-access Edge Computing) framework provides an architecture reference to create a standardised, open environment which allows the efficient and seamless integration of applications from vendors, service providers, and third parties across multivendor MEC platforms.
 Due to diverse requirements, an Edge Computing solution vendor may have its customized implementation, adopting the emerging technologies in this field.

-Figure 7 ETSI-defined MEC Network Framework
+Figure 7: ETSI-defined MEC Network Framework

-The MEC architecture reference defined by ETSI is as defined in ETSI GS MEC 003 [29] (see Figure 7).
-For ETSI has defined Multi-access Edge Computing reference architecture and network framework, which is already used by the CT industry. the detailed functional blocks and interfaces definition, please check corresponding ETSI specification (ETSI GS MEC 003 [29]).
+The MEC architecture reference defined by ETSI is as defined in ETSI GS MEC 003 [24].
+For ETSI has defined Multi-access Edge Computing reference architecture and network framework, which is already used by the CT industry. the detailed functional blocks and interfaces definition, please check corresponding ETSI specification (ETSI GS MEC 003 [24]).
 In the ETSI-defined framework, MEC entities are grouped into host-level and system-level entities.